thephm/signal_sqlite_md/README.md

 If you want to stay inside Signal Desktop and save attachments from the UI instead of working from the decrypted SQLite export, use the new `signal_ui_automation.py` entrypoint.

-It reuses the same `message_md` config-loading path as `signal_sqlite_md.py`, keeps a resumable state file, and writes downloaded media into `People/<person-slug>/media` before rewriting markdown links to the saved filenames.
+It reuses the same `message_md` config-loading path as `signal_sqlite_md.py`, keeps a resumable state file, and writes downloaded media into `People/<person-slug>/media` or `People/groups/<group-slug>/media` before rewriting markdown links to the saved filenames.

 Default traversal is shortcut-first (`Ctrl+1`, `Ctrl+2`, ...): for each visible conversation slot, it opens the conversation, scans messages on the right pane, right-clicks each candidate message, and only downloads when the first context-menu item is `Download`.